MalikaIhle/ProvisioningDataCombination/README.md

 clean code for simulation

-#### create all Data to be published stored in DataDryad folder
+#### creates all tables needed for data analyses of the alternation project and store them in the R_Selected&SimulatedData folder

 ## Alternation_Analyses

-call selected data for this project from the folder 'DataDryad'
+call selected data for this project from the folder 'R_Selected&SimulatedData' folder

 clean code for data analyses (only alternation, synchrony, fitness, divorce)